ashleymavericks/AR-PiZero/Readme.md

 Liked it?
 Please give a ⭐️

 # 💻 Use AR-PiZero
-URL will redirect user to Facebook Camera to enjoy the immersive AR experience without any installation hassle.
-Then just point your smartphone camera to a physical RaspberryPi Model Zero device or any of its [image](https://github.com/ashleymavericks/AR-PiZero/blob/main/textures/RespberryPi-removebg-preview.png) available on web to see all the components of Pi Zero in Augmented Reality.
+URL will redirect users to Facebook Camera to enjoy the immersive AR experience without any installation hassle.
+Then just point your smartphone camera to a physical RaspberryPi Model Zero device or any of its [image](https://github.com/ashleymavericks/AR-PiZero/blob/main/textures/RespberryPi-removebg-preview.png) available on internet to see all the components of Pi Zero in Augmented Reality.

 > [AR-PiZero Effect](https://www.facebook.com/fbcameraeffects/tryit/638474867603874/)